UF DISTINGUISHED ALUMNA AND NATIONAL ACADEMY OF ENGINEERING MEMBER

-Linda Parker Hudson is Chairman and CEO of The Cardea Group.
-As the first woman to lead a major national security corporation, Ms. Hudson has transformed careers, companies and industries.
-Through her innovative leadership Ms. Hudson has turned around failing enterprises, strengthened her companies’ competitiveness in changing markets, structured portfolios through M&A and organic actions, and shaped cultures to attract, develop and retain key talent.
+Ms. Hudson retired in 2020 as Chairman and CEO of The Cardea Group, a specialized consultancy that she founded.
+There, through her innovative leadership, she turned around failing enterprises, helped formulate adaptive business strategies, strengthened her companies’ competitiveness in changing markets, structured portfolios through mergers/acquisitions and organic actions, and shaped cultures to attract, develop and retain key talent.